 - BY MAKES

-Exotic exterior lights are not required as the functional ones are, but they can make a car appear better and newer.
-Modified exterior lights can be hooked up on the underside of a car (undercar lights), or can be added in strips around the body of the car (lighting strips).
-Though not legal in every state, neon lights and other exterior lights that are used only for exotic effect make not serve a purpose, but they do transform a car look hipper and more mainstream than cars using only their head lights and tail lights at night.
+Exotic exterior lights are not must to have as the functional ones are, but they can make a car appear nicer and newer.
+Custom exterior lights can be hooked up on the underside of a vehicle (undercar lights), or can be added in strips around the body of the vehicle (lighting strips).
+Though not legal in every state, neon lights and other exterior lights that are used only for exotic effect make not serve a purpose, but they do make a car look hipper and more mainstream than cars using only their head lights and tail lights at night.